lf-edge/ekuiper/docs/en_US/integrations/neuron/neuron_integration_tutorial.md

 }'
 ```

 After the rule is run, open MQTT X and write a JSON string in the following format to the `command` topic.
-Note that you should make sure that the node and group are created in neuron.
+Note that you should make sure that the node and group are created in Neuron.
 In the configuration of this tutorial, only modbus-plus-tcp-1 and group-1 have been created.

 ```json
 {